symfony/symfony-docs/book/templating.rst

 Twig Template Caching
 ~~~~~~~~~~~~~~~~~~~~~

-And Twig is fast.
+Twig is fast.
 Each Twig template is compiled down to a native PHP class
 that is rendered at runtime.
 The compiled classes are located in the
 ``app/cache/{environment}/twig`` directory (where ``{environment}`` is the
 environment, such as ``dev`` or ``prod``) and in some cases can be useful